Art History, Postcolonialism,

 Ariella Aïsha Azoulay

-Ariella Aïsha Azoulay is Professor of Modern Culture and Media and Comparative Literature, film essayist and curator of archives and exhibitions.
-Her books include: Potential History – Unlearning Imperialism (Verso, 2019), Civil Imagination: The Political Ontology of Photography (Verso, 2012), The Civil Contract of Photography (Zone Books, 2008) and From Palestine to Israel: A Photographic Record of Destruction and State Formation, 1947-1950 (Pluto Press 2011).
+Ariella Aïsha Azoulay is Professor of Modern Culture and Media and Comparative Literature at Brown University, a film essayist, and curator of archives and exhibitions.
+Her books include: Potential History – Unlearning Imperialism (Verso, 2019), Civil Imagination: The Political Ontology of Photography (Verso, 2012), The Civil Contract of Photography (Zone Books,2008) and From Palestine to Israel: A Photographic Record of Destruction and State Formation, 1947-1950 (Pluto Press2011).
 Among her films: Un-documented: Unlearning Imperial Plunder (2019), Civil Alliances, Palestine, 47-48 (2012).
-Among her exhibitions Errata (Tapiès Foundation, 2019), and Enough!
-The Natural Violence of New World Order, (F/Stop photography festival, Leipzig, 2016).
+Among her exhibitions: Errata (Tapiès Foundation, 2019), and Enough!
+The Natural Violence of New World Order (F/Stop photography festival, Leipzig, 2016).

 Jennifer Bajorek